 The Most Common Insects To Consume Worldwide

 There are a ton of insects you can find worldwide that are not only safe to eat but incredibly common.
 In some locations, you might see specific types of insects only native to that region.
 Meanwhile, in other locations, you’ll see insects that are common all over but the specific type is only located in some sectors.

-Regardless of what that might be, the most common insects you’ll see that are generally safe to consume includes:
+Regardless of what that might be, the most common insects you’ll see that are generally safe to consume in a survival situation includes:

 - Stink Bugs